-- consumed, e.g., in connection with or as a good, service or content)4. - o By implication, corporates that create consumer tokens to represent a right to consume or use the goods, services or content they produce/ sell or share the benefits thereof, should not be FIs and should not be subjected to the same AML/CTF expectations as FIs, even if they accept fiat money as payment for the tokens. - o This is because such corporates issuing consumer tokens is no different from the same corporates accepting fiat as they have always done in the past in exchange for goods, services or content.
-The issuance of consumer tokens is also not dissimilar from corporate memberships which are not subject to AML/CTF expectations. - o Notwithstanding the above, in some cases it is possible that digital assets, including consumer tokens, could be issued, sold or exchanged in a manner that creates AML/CTF risk.
-Fls (e.g. banks) or DNFBPs (e.g. lawyers) may encounter the actors or proceeds.
-Existent legal obligations should be applied or adapted as appropriate to identify and mitigate the risks associated with these activities, including at the point of conversion to fiat. - o Furthermore, trading platforms and exchanges that match orders in digital assets or custodians of such digital assets may be viewed to be performing functions similar to FIs, as is also apparent from the GDF survey results in the ANNEX.
+- By implication, corporates that create consumer tokens to represent a right to consume or use the goods, services or content they produce/ sell or share the benefits thereof, should not be FIs and should not be subjected to the same AML/CTF expectations as FIs, even if they accept fiat money as payment for the tokens. - This is because such corporates issuing consumer tokens is no different from the same corporates accepting fiat as they have always done in the past in exchange for goods, services or content.
+The issuance of consumer tokens is also not dissimilar from corporate memberships which are not subject to AML/CTF expectations. - Notwithstanding the above, in some cases it is possible that digital assets, including consumer tokens, could be issued, sold or exchanged in a manner that creates AML/CTF risk.
+FIs (e.g. banks) or DNFBPs (e.g. lawyers) may encounter the actors or proceeds.
+Existent legal obligations should be applied or adapted as appropriate to identify and mitigate the risks associated with these activities, including at the point of conversion to fiat. - Furthermore, trading platforms and exchanges that match orders in digital assets or custodians of such digital assets may be viewed to be performing functions similar to FIs, as is also apparent from the GDF survey results in the ANNEX.